viblo/Munk2D/README.md

 I do not foresee that I have the time, motivation or skills to really revive Chipmunk2D.
 However, I hope to incorporate minor new features, and a bunch of fixes.
-Any changes are driven by what make sense from the Pymunk use case.
+The changes are mainly driven by what make sense from the Pymunk use case.
 However, I do think many of these changes are useful also to users outside Pymunk, and you are of course free to use the fork for other projects / languages as well.